Press enter to see results or esc to cancel.

 Will my dental insurance cover it?

 Dental treatment costs may already be cheaper in Mexico, but that doesn’t mean you have to pay for them out of pocket.
-You might be surprised to find that your dental insurance in New Mexico or other US states covers dental care in Mexico too.
+You may be surprised to learn that New Mexico and other US dental plans cover Mexico.
 However, you’ll have to check your policy details with your insurer or insurance broker.

 If you don’t have a dental insurance plan yet, then keep the following factors in mind when shopping for one: